Faith-based Estate Planning 101

 Estate Plan Essentials

-An Estate Plan encompasses three main categories of documents: Last Will and Testament, Powers of Attorney, and Advance Care Directives (Living Will).
+An estate Plan encompasses three main categories of documents: Last Will and Testament, Powers of Attorney, and Advanced Care Directives (Living Will).

 1. Last Will and Testament

-A Last Will and Testament is a legal document that declares how property will be managed and distributed after a person’s death.
+A last Will and Testament is a legal document that declares how property will be managed and distributed after a person’s death.
 It is essential for people to draft a Will to ensure that their assets are handled in a proper fashion.
-The Foundation can assist you in putting together a Faith-Based Estate Plan provided that a portion of your estate benefits a Baptist cause.
+The Foundation can assist you in putting together a Faith0Based Estate Plan provided that a postion of your estate benefits a Baptist cause.